Masood Fakhri

 Masood Fakhri (16 November 1932 – 6 September 2016) was a Pakistani professional footballer who played as a left winger.
 A former Pakistani international, Fakhri was well known for his time with Indian Kolkata clubs East Bengal and Mohammedan Sporting.
 He was the first Pakistani footballer to score a hat trick in an international game at the 1954 Asian Games, and the first player from South Asia to play in England, where he played for Bradford City before prematurely retiring.

 Early life

-Fakhri was born on 16 November 1932 in Toba Tek Singh, Punjab, In 1955 Saadat Hasan Manto’s highly-acclaimed short story Toba Tek Singh immortalised this town.
+Fakhri was born on 16 November 1932 in Toba Tek Singh, Punjab, British India.
+His father, Nazir Hussain Siddiqi, served as a headmaster in Pakistan.
+Fakhri was one of eight siblings, with four brothers and three sisters.